DustinScharf/FXGLPlayAround/README.md

 # Playing, testing, trying and learning FXGL
-This is not a project with some certain goal or something similar, just for playing, testing, trying and learning some new things related to Java Game Framework FXGL.
+This is not a project with some certain goal or something similar, just for playing, testing, trying and learning some new things related to Java game Framework FXGL.